yati1002/Workflowadvisor/README.md

 This project is licensed under the [DB License](LICENSE.md).

 ## Support
-For questions or feedback, please reach out via the GitHub Issues tab or contact your Databricks representative.
+For questions or feedback, please reach out via the GitHub Issues tab or contact your Databricks account team.